My Forbidden Fish Feast Pedicure

 With 300 different colors to choose from, now was a time to exercise decisive leadership.
 My only rule: No black.

-I don't feel like I put myself at any health risk.
+I don't feel like I put myself at any health risk whatsoever.
 But this sudden government concern is refreshing.
 Maybe we'll one day have a motorcycle helmet law here after all.
-NH

-Darren Garnick is one of only 20 N.H. residents to have ever received a fish pedicure - a certifiable resumé booster.
+Darren Garnick is one of only 20 New Hampshire residents to have ever received a fish pedicure — a certifiable resumé booster he plans to brag about on LinkedIn.
+Check out Darren's columns and films at www.cultureschlock.com.